Thoughtworks-Spain/bienvenides/README.md

 ### Environment Setup

 1. Install [JDK 8 or later](https://openjdk.java.net/install/) (Java Development Kit)
-2. Install [Node.js](https://nodejs.org/) (JavaScript runtime environment) which should include [NPM](https://docs.npmjs.com/cli/npm) or if your Node.js installation does not include NPM also install it.
+2. Install [Node.js v10](https://nodejs.org/) (JavaScript runtime environment) which should include [NPM](https://docs.npmjs.com/cli/npm) or if your Node.js installation does not include NPM also install it.
+   - You can also use [nvm](https://github.com/nvm-sh/nvm) which will automagically use the [.nvmrc](./nvmrc) file.
-5. Clone this repo and open a terminal in the `bienvenides` project root directory
+3. Clone this repo and open a terminal in the `bienvenides` project root directory

 ### Browser Setup